Criticism of Starbucks: Philadelphia arrests

 On April 12, 2018, two African-American men, Donte Robinson and Rashon Nelson, were arrested in a Starbucks store in Philadelphia, Pennsylvania.
 A witness at the time of the arrests said that the men asked the staff if they could use the bathroom to which an employee said it was reserved for paying customers.
 The men waited at a table for another person without ordering and were instructed by the staff to either make a purchase or leave.
-When they did not comply, the store manager called the police, saying the men were trespassing, which led to the arrests.
-They were released without charges being pressed.
+When they did not comply, the store manager called the police.
+A police incident report later released revealed the two men had cursed at the manager and repeatedly insulted the police.
+Robinson and Nelson were arrested, but released without charges being pressed.
 The video of the arrest went viral and prompted the CEO of Starbucks Kevin Johnson to issue an apology.
 On ABC's Good Morning America, Johnson appeared for an interview and expressed his desire to meet with the men in person to apologize.
 He referred to the arrests as "reprehensible", and promised to take steps to prevent future incidents.
 Philadelphia mayor Jim Kenney criticized the company and called for revisions of the company's policies.
 The incident led to protests at the shop where the arrests occurred and caused outrage.
 The company had announced that the store manager was no longer working at the store.
-The police commissioner, Richard Ross Jr., said the police officers did nothing wrong, having made multiple "polite" requests for the men to leave before arresting them.
+The police commissioner, Richard Ross Jr., said the police officers did nothing wrong, having made multiple requests for the men to leave before arresting them.
 As tension grew, the cafe was closed for a few hours on April 16.